-This programme included the publication of notices on social media sites, the Council's website and in the Tallaght Echo; the placement of displays in County Hall (Tallaght), County Library (Tallaght) and Whitechurch Library (Ballyboden); the placement of posters in local shops and along Oldcourt Avenue, Allenton Road, Oldcourt Road, Hunters Road, Ballycullen Road and Stocking Avenue; the issue of a press release; a leaflet drop to residential and commercial premises within the Plan Lands; the postage of letters to stakeholders including landowners, local community/residents' groups, commercial interests, business interests, public sector agencies, non-governmental agencies and those that made submissions during pre-draft consultation for a proposed plan for Oldcourt in 2006; the organisation of four public information sessions providing one to one consultations; and provision for Council staff to answer queries at County Hall one afternoon a week during the public consultation period.
+The three stages of consultation included the publication of notices on social media sites, the Council's website and in the Tallaght Echo and the Irish Times; the placement of displays in County Hall (Tallaght), County Library (Tallaght), Whitechurch Library (Ballyboden) and the Park Community Centre (Ballycragh Park); the placement of posters in local shops and along Oldcourt Avenue, Allenton Road, Oldcourt Road, Hunters Road, Ballycullen Road and Stocking Avenue; press releases; a leaflet drop to residential and commercial premises within the Plan Lands; the postage of letters to stakeholders including landowners, local community/residents' groups, commercial interests, business interests, public sector agencies, non-governmental agencies and those that made previous submissions; public information sessions providing one to one consultations in Quaker House (off Stocking Avenue) and the Park Community Centre; and provision for Council staff to answer queries at County Hall.
 Phone and e-mail contact details were also distributed for additional queries.